 For Applicants & Employees - Services

-If you are an individual who lives more than 50 miles from an NIH PIV Card Issuance Facility (PCIF) and needs to submit Crossmatch fingerprints for your Prescreening or background investigation, Fieldprint allows you to choose from their remote locations that may be more accommodating.
-You may find PCIFs located at the NIH Main Office Location in Building 31 and at Other DPSAC Locations (PCIFs).
+If you are an individual who lives more than 50 miles from an NIH PIV Card Issuance Facility (PCIF) and needs to submit fingerprints for your Prescreening/background investigation, Fieldprint allows you to choose from their remote locations that may be more accommodating.
+You may find PCIFs located at the NIH Main Office Location in Building 31 and at Other DPS Locations (PCIFs).

-If you live under 50 miles from an NIH PCIF, you are encouraged to travel to an NIH PCIF to submit fingerprints for your Prescreening or background investigation.
+If you live under 50 miles from an NIH PCIF, you are required to travel to an NIH PCIF to submit fingerprints at their Badge Enrollment appointment, which will be used for both their Prescreening/background investigations and to be tied to their NIH ID badge.
+See PIV/RLA Badge Enrollment Fingerprints for more information.

 How is this beneficial?